lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans1.md

 <b>Step 1: train the discriminator</b>.

-In this step, the generator gets noise data as input and output a set of fake data labeled as "0".
+In this step, the generator gets the noise data as input and output a set of fake data labeled as "0".
 Meanwhile, there is a set of real data labeled as "1".
 Both real data and fake data are the input of discriminator.
-The discriminator will update its parameters after the training and output predicted probabilities (probabilities of being real class) that later sent to loss function to evaluate.
+The discriminator will update its parameters after the training and output predicted probabilities (probabilities of being the real class) that later sent to loss function to evaluate.

 </p>
 <p>&nbsp;</p>